Hello and welcome to the Interstitial Cystitis/Painful Bladder Syndrome Support web page!

 This site will always be free of ads and other forms of revenue as this website is my gift to IC patients and their families as well as a thank you to all of the doctors, healers, friends and family who assisted me throughout the most difficult times of my IC journey.
 Please consider donating to the IC/PBS foundation or treatment center of your choice to further research, advocacy and support for IC/PBS.

-January 25, 2015: For those of you who have been following this website and blog for the past five years you might notice a change in the number of blog posts, product reviews and IC doctor interviews.
-I have been busy over the past few years working with an incredible team of chronic pelvic pain advocates and doctors and we formally launched a new 501 (c) 3 non-profit one year called Bridge for Pelvic Pain.
+December 2017: For those of you who have been following this website and blog for the past seven years you might notice a change in the number of blog posts, product reviews and IC doctor interviews.
+I have been busy over the past few years working with an incredible team of chronic pelvic pain advocates and doctors and we formally launched a new 501 (c) 3 non-profit in January of 2014: Bridge for Pelvic Pain.
 Most of my time and effort is now spent running Bridge for Pelvic Pain and spreading awareness about chronic pelvic pain issues and increasing our programs for patients.
 Please join us at www.bridgeforpelvicpain.org

 (Follow us on Twitter, Pinterest, Facebook and LinkedIn).